SimeonLukas/obsidian-kindle-export/README.md

 Fill in your data for your Kindle and your mailadress.
 Read your notes on your Kindle.

+⭐Feature added:

+**Mergedown:**
+Combine all your embedded images and .md files in one .md file.

 If you have problems with the plugin, please let me know.